Roodmas: Later developments

 After the Gallican and Latin liturgical rites were combined, the days were observed individually as the Finding of the Holy Cross (May 3) and the Triumph of the Cross (September 14).
 Some Protestant churches followed this practice; the Church of England's Book of Common Prayer places Roodmas on May 3.
 In Devonshire, Roodmas was observed on the first Monday after May 3 with a procession of the bounds of the parish.

 In 1960, Pope John XXIII combined both Latin Church's celebrations into the September 14 feast, in line with his revisions to the General Roman Calendar that, among other things, eliminated duplicate feasts.
 The Church of England followed suit with the adoption of the Common Worship liturgy in 2000.

-In the Philippines, the Santacruzan—a ritual pageant commemorating the Finding of the True Cross—is still held in May as the custom originated in the pre-1970 Filipino Catholic observance of Roodmas.
+In the Philippines, the Santacruzan—a ritual pageant commemorating the Finding of the True Cross—is still held in May as the custom originated in the pre-1955 Filipino Catholic observance of Roodmas.
+Many churches dedicated to and communities devoted to the Holy Cross or a crucifix (called a Santo Cristo) have retained May 3 as the date of their patronal feast.